Carnival cruise ship passengers struck with virus

 Carnival said on January 30 it would take a profit hit ranging from $155 million to $175 million this year because of costs related to the wreck.
 The company has said it will release a revised full-year earnings forecast in March.

-Royal Caribbean Cruise Ltd (RCL.N), the second-largest cruise operator and one of Carnival's rivals, warned on February 2 that it would face a sharp drop-off in new cruise bookings because of the wreck, which could cut its earnings in half during the current quarter.
+Royal Caribbean Cruise Ltd, the second-largest cruise operator and one of Carnival's rivals, warned on February 2 that it would face a sharp drop-off in new cruise bookings because of the wreck, which could cut its earnings in half during the current quarter.

 Shares of Carnival closed at $32.00 per share on the New York Stock Exchange on Friday while shares of Royal Caribbean closed at $30.59.